XSR700/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+After our analysis we can conclude that to be successful the time of year to launch a campaign does matter.
+We see that the most amount of sucessful campaign launched in May.
+In practicality it makes sense.
+People tend to attend more events when springs and summer roll around, threfore bringing more attandace for theatrical plays.
+On these seasons people are in a better mood and more likely to pledge.
+These factors contribute to the success rate.

+nNonetheless there is a caviat to launching a camaign in the summer.
+May, June, and July had the most ammount of campaigs launched.
+This means more cmpetition for Louise.
+While this could deminish her chances we still see the the failed outcomes line is not effected in a major way on any month.
+Louise chances of failure are slightly higher in the summer, but chances of success are still greater in May, June, and July compared to any other month.
+After those months the successful outcomes quickly dropp off.
+Louise should pick May or June to start her campaign.

+More of other campaigns could lead to more competition for Louise.

 - What can you conclude about the Outcomes based on Goals?